LLNL/UnifyFS/docs/assumptions.rst

 and read during recovery/restart (a read phase).
-Additionally, parallel writes and reads to shared files occur systematically, where processes access computable, regular offsets of files, e.g., in strided or segmented access patterns, in contrast to random, interleaved, small writes and reads.
+Additionally, parallel writes and reads to shared files occur systematically, where processes access computable, regular offsets of files, e.g., in strided or segmented access patterns, with ordering of potential conflicting updates enforced by inter-process communication.
+This behavior is in contrast to other I/O patterns that may perform random, small writes and reads or overlapping writes without synchronization.

 UnifyFS offers the best performance for applications that exhibit the bulk synchronous I/O pattern.
 While UnifyFS does support deviations from this pattern,